Sarmi Recipe

 How To Store Your Sarmi Leftovers

-Storing Sarmi, the delicious Bulgarian stuffed cabbage leaves, is easy.
-First, let the Sarmi cool down entirely at room temperature.
+Storing sarmi, the delicious Bulgarian stuffed cabbage leaves, is easy.
+First, let them cool down entirely at room temperature.
 Once they are cool, gently place them in an airtight container.

-If you’d like to keep your Sarmi fresh for longer, freezing is a great option.
-Put the cooled Sarmi in a freezer-safe container or a heavy-duty freezer bag, remembering to separate the layers with parchment paper or plastic wrap.
+If you’d like to keep your sarmi fresh for longer, freezing is a great option.
+Put the cooled ones in a freezer-safe container or a heavy-duty freezer bag, remembering to separate the layers with parchment paper or plastic wrap.

 How To Store Sarmi